balinttamas87/test-table-data-and-visualisation/README.md

 - chart.js via react-chartjs-2 library

-## Some things that could be improved
+## Some things that could be improved or added
 - When sorting a new column by clicking on the table header cell we should always start sorting by the same direction (ascending or descending)
 - Add ability to clear sorting and filtering
 - When sorting empty values should be at the end of the list instead of in the beginning